CitiesSkylinesMultiplayer/CSM/README.md

 # CSM - Cities: Skylines Multiplayer
 ## Introduction
 CSM is an in-development multiplayer mod for Cities: Skylines.
-The mod aims to provide a simple client-server experience.
-All players will share and sync the same resources such as money, costs, demand etc. Hopefully in the future roads and terrain will also be synced.
-Further in the future, I would like to implement the ability to have separate cities / income and make use of steams lobby / multiplayer system.
-Buy as this is only proof of concept for now, nothing can be guaranteed.

-It should be noted that I'm currently developing this mod in my free-free time.
-Once the mod is more mature, contributions would be much appreciated.
-In the mean time, I'll try add as many notes as possible below to help any development efforts.
+This mod aims to provide a simple client-server experience where users can play and build together in a single game.
+Initially, resources such as money, costs demand will be synced between clients alongside roads and buildings.
+Further along in development, terrain sculpting and more advanced features may become available.

+Instructions to download and install the latest build of the mod can be seen below, alongside developer information about extending the mod.
+Pull requests and contributions would be much appreciated as I'm only developing this mod in my free time (although I will have a lot more free time during November 2018 - February 2019).

+This mod and its source code is licensed under the MIT license.

+## Download & Install

-You can download the lastet build from the Azure DevOps site [here](https://dev.azure.com/gridentertainment/Tango/_build?definitionId=11).
+1. Download the latest build from the Azure DevOps site [here](https://dev.azure.com/gridentertainment/Tango/_build?definitionId=11).
+Click on the latest successful build -> `Artifacts` -> `CitiesSkylinesMultiplayer` -> `CitiesSkylinesMultiplayer.{Version}.zip`.

-This project is licensed under MIT.
+2. Either run the install script, or copy all the *.dll files to `%APPDATA%\Colossal Order\Cities_Skylines\Addons\Mods\CSM`.
+3. Open Cities: Skylines and enable the mod.

+If you want to build the mod yourself, follow the developer instructions below.

+## Usage
+1. Create a new game / open an existing game.
+2. Click the `Show Multiplayer Menu` button in the top-left of your screen.
+3. To host a game click on `Host Game`.
+4. To join a game click on `Join Game` and enter the required information.

 ## Current Status
+On every commit and pull request, Azure Pipelines will build a new version.
+You can see the current build status below:

 ![Build Status](https://dev.azure.com/gridentertainment/Tango/_apis/build/status/Tango%20-%20Continuous%20Integration)

 ## Progress